samanthaortiz/here-we-go/README.md

 <img src="https://travis-ci.org/Diamond-Supernovas/here-we-go.svg?branch=dev"/>

 ## What are We?
 Here We Go is your go-to online trip management application.
-Book an amazing hotel, find the best deals in your flight, rent a car, and find fun and exciting local attractions in the area, all in one tool.
+Book an amazing hotel, find the best deals for your flight, rent a car, and find fun and exciting local attractions in the area, all in one tool.

 ## Our Tech Stack
 !['React.js'](/dist/assets/README/Reactjs_logo_sm.png)